IIT Bhilai

-Indian Institute of Technology Bhilai (IIT Bhilai or IITBh) is a public research university and technical institute in Bhilai, Chhattisgarh, India.
-Established in 2016, it is one of the Indian Institute of Technology in India.
+Indian Institute of Technology Bhilai (IIT Bhilai or IITBH) is a public research university and technical institute located in Bhilai, Chhattisgarh, India.
+Established in 2016, it is one of the Indian Institutes of Technology.

 History

-Indian Institute of Technology Bhilai was inaugurated on 7 August 2016 by Shri Prakash Javedakar, (at the time) Minister of Human Resources Development, Government of India, and Shri Raman Singh, Chief Minister of Chhattisgarh.
-IIT Hyderabad was entrusted with the responsibility of mentoring the institute under the guidance of Prof U.B.
-Desai, Director, IIT Hyderabad.
-The institute started its operation from its transit campus located in the Government Engineering College (GEC) at Sejbahar, Raipur, wherein the first batch of students was inducted in 2016.
-Prof Rajat Moona took charge as Director of IIT Bhilai on 20 March 2017.
-Prior to joining IIT Bhilai, he was Director General of the Centre for Development of Advanced Computing (C-DAC), Government of India.
-He is affiliated to the Department of Computer Science and Engineering at IIT Kanpur.
-Prof Rajiv Prakash took charge as Director, IIT Bhilai on 26 September 2022.
-A professor of Materials Science and Technology at IIT (BHU) Varanasi, Prof Prakash is one of India's foremost scientists in the fields of electronic polymers and nanocomposites, organic electronics, sensors, and energy storage devices.
-IIT Bhilai shifted to its permanent campus on 1 August 2023 and the BTech new session took off from the permanent campus.
+On 7 August 2016, the Indian Institute of Technology Bhilai was inaugurated by the then Minister of Human Resource Development, Shri Prakash Javadekar, and the Chief Minister of Chhattisgarh Shri Raman Singh.

+IIT Hyderabad was entrusted with the responsibility of mentoring the institute under the guidance of Prof. U.B.
+Desai, Director of IIT Hyderabad.
+The institute began operations from its transit campus located at the Government Engineering College (GEC) at Sejbahar, Raipur, where the first batch of students was inducted in 2016.

+On 20 March 2017, Prof. Rajat Moona took charge as the Director of IIT Bhilai.
+Prior to joining IIT Bhilai, he served as the Director General of the Centre for Development of Advanced Computing (C-DAC), Government of India.
+He is affiliated with the Department of Computer Science and Engineering at IIT Kanpur.

+Prof. Rajiv Prakash took charge as Director of IIT Bhilai on 26 September 2022.
+A professor of Materials Science and Technology at IIT (BHU) Varanasi, Prof. Prakash is one of India's foremost scientists in the fields of electronic polymers and nanocomposites, organic electronics, sensors, and energy storage devices.

+IIT Bhilai shifted to its permanent campus on 1 August 2023, and the new B.Tech session commenced from the permanent campus.

 Campus

-The permanent campus of IIT Bhilai is a complete self-sustaining residential campus and it will be developed subsequently in phased manner.
-Over the course of 20 years, the campus is anticipated to expand to house 12,000 students.
-The present phase of the permanent campus of IIT Bhilai is being constructed in Kutelabhata village, Bhilai, District Durg and will cater to 1200 students respective faculty and staff members.

-The academic departments in IIT Bhilai include:
+IIT Bhilai operates from a residential campus in Bhilai.
+The campus is expected to expand to accommodate 12,000 students over a 20-year period.

+IIT Bhilai's master plan received GRIHA's highest five-star rating in the Large Development (LD) category, along with several exemplary performance awards.
+The institute has also received the Passive Architecture Design and Energy Management Award under the GRIHA rating system and the NSCI Safety Awards 2021.